So, what can you do?

 3. Learn to read an outdoor thermometer and check the temperature outside.
 Use the opportunity to learn a little about weather and the characteristics of winter in your area.

 4. Learn about snowflakes.
 Look at them up close with a magnifying glass.
 What do you see?
-Check out the fun The Chocolate Muffin had exploring snowflakes.
+Teach Preschool shows you how to catch snowflakes on black paper so you can examine them up close.

 5. Explore rocks.
-It doesn't matter whether it is winter, spring, summer, or fall, rocks are always in abundance.
+It doesn't matter the season, rocks are always in abundance.
 Have fun exploring and learning about rocks.
 Or, you can do like Kitchen Counter Chronicles and make rock art.

 6. Look for signs of life.
 Winter is the time of year when many plants are dormant.
 But, not everything!
 Go exploring and see if you can find any signs of life.
 If you need inspiration, Rainy Day Mum recently went searching for fairy homes (aka mushrooms).